mshishkov7/Talented-TBC/README.md

     Share your current build with others, or any template you've made.
     Import and export templates directly from Wowhead.
     A macro command /talented apply <template> allows automatic application of a template based on its name.

-**Known issues and planned fixes**

-    Hunter pet talents do not work
-    Potential issues with importing talent builds from Wowhead.

 **License**